'We don’t want to sell him' – Emery rules out Aubameyang's exit from Arsenal | Goal.com

 Aubameyang doubled Arsenal's lead against Zinedine Zidane's men in the 24th minute but the Gunners bowed to two second-half goals within three minutes.

-He was was in action for 75 minutes as the Madrid giants won the games on penalties at the FedEx Field.
+He was in action for 75 minutes as the Madrid giants won the encounter on penalties at the FedEx Field.